-The sensor cable can be removed and installed by the user provided that the cable is sealed at the sensor side against humidity ingress.
-Please consult Hukseflux for instructions on cable preparation or use Hukseflux-supplied parts.

-SR03 is equipped with one cable.
+The sensor cable of SR20 is equipped with a M16 straight connector.
+In case of cable replacement, it is recommended to purchase a new cable with connector at Hukseflux.
+An alternative is to choose for a Do-it-yourself (DIY) approach; please ask for the DIY connector assembly guide.
+In case of cable extension, the user may choose purchasing a new cable with connector at Hukseflux or extending the existing cable himself.
+Please note that Hukseflux does not provide support for DIY connector- and cable assembly.
+SR20 is equipped with one cable.
 Keep the distance between data logger or amplifier and sensor as short as possible.
 Cables act as a source of distortion by picking up capacitive noise.
-In an electrically "quiet" environment the SR03 cable can however be extended without problem to 100 meters.
-If done properly, the sensor signal, although small, will not significantly degrade because the sensor resistance is very low (so good immunity to external sources) and because there is no current flowing (so no resistive losses).
-Cable and connection specifications are summarised below.
+In an electrically "quiet" environment the SR20 cable can be extended without problem to 100 metres.
+If done properly, the sensor signal, although small, will not significantly degrade because there is no current flowing (so no resistive losses).
+Connector, cable and cable connection specifications are summarised below.